Bidirectional Sync Conflict Resolution in ServiceNow: Fix It with an Attribute Authority Matrix

 | Contractual lifecycle dates | Manual (ServiceNow team) |

-This matrix reflects the principle that discovery-sourced data should always win for network and OS attributes — because those attributes are discovered fresh every scan cycle.
-Manually maintained attributes should stay in human hands — because teams are the authoritative source for ownership, business context, and organizational metadata.
+This matrix reflects a clear principle.
+Discovery-sourced data should take precedence for network and OS attributes, because those attributes are discovered fresh every scan cycle.
+Manually maintained attributes stay in human hands, because teams are the authoritative source for ownership, business context, and organizational metadata.

 Once defined, the infrastructure team’s write access was scoped to ownership-class fields.
-Virima’s sync priority rules were updated so that for discovery-owned attributes, Virima-provided values take precedence regardless of write recency.
-The oscillation stopped immediately.
+Virima’s sync priority rules were updated so that for discovery-owned attributes, Virima-provided values take precedence over manual writes, regardless of write recency.
+The data cycling stopped within the next scan cycle.

-Virima’s bidirectional ServiceNow integration supports attribute-level priority rules: discovery-sourced attributes — hostname, IP address, OS version, installed software — can be configured so Virima-provided values take precedence over manual writes, regardless of write recency.
+Virima’s bidirectional ServiceNow integration supports attribute-level priority rules.
+Discovery-sourced attributes (hostname, IP address, OS version, installed software) can be configured so Virima-provided values take precedence over manual writes, regardless of write recency.
 Business context attributes remain under the infrastructure or ServiceNow team’s control.
+For a full overview, see the Virima ServiceNow integration overview.

 A 15-minute conflict notification was added to the ServiceNow integration log.
 Now, any time a manual edit overwrites a Virima-written value, the Configuration Manager sees it and can investigate why.

 After the authority matrix was in place, the 89 conflicted CIs stabilized.
-Write oscillation stopped.
+Write cycling stopped.
 The 12-change-decisions-made-on-stale-data problem dropped to zero in the next 90-day period.
-That’s not because discovery got smarter.
-It’s because the two data sources stopped fighting over the same fields.
+That is not because discovery got smarter.
+It is because the two data sources stopped competing over the same fields.

 “Bidirectional” describes data flow.
 It says nothing about data authority.
-Configuring a bidirectional sync without an attribute authority matrix is the equivalent of granting two teams write access to a shared spreadsheet with no cell-level locking.
+Configuring a bidirectional sync without an attribute authority matrix is equivalent to granting two teams write access to a shared spreadsheet with no cell-level locking.

-CMDB best practices across industry are consistent on this point.
+Bidirectional sync conflict resolution best practices are consistent across industry.
 Define per-attribute ownership before go-live.
 Restrict write access to match ownership.
-Surface conflicts in real time.
+Surface conflicts promptly.
 The Trusted Runtime Truth model that Virima implements makes this principle explicit: Virima is authoritative for what it discovers.
 Human teams are authoritative for what only they can provide.
+For a deeper look at the governance architecture, see ServiceNow CMDB governance best practices.

-For IT teams evaluating how to structure a Virima ServiceNow bidirectional integration, the attribute authority matrix is non-optional.
-It’s the difference between a sync that reconciles and a sync that oscillates.
+For IT teams structuring a Virima ServiceNow bidirectional integration, the attribute authority matrix is a required foundation.
+It is the difference between a sync that reconciles and a sync that oscillates.

 Frequently Asked Questions